kampersanda/elinor/elinor-cli/README.md

 ## elinor-compare

+elinor-compare compares the metrics of multiple systems with statistical tests.
+This tool supports several statistical tests and reports various statistics for in-depth analysis.
+This tool is designed for not only IR systems but also any systems that can be evaluated with metrics.

+### Input format

+elinor-compare requires multiple CSV files that contain the scores of the metrics for each query, such as the output of elinor-evaluate.

+### Example usage: comparing two systems

+Here is example usage with sample CSV files in the [`test-data/sample`](../test-data/sample/) directory.

+If you want to compare the metrics of two systems, run:

 ```sh
 cargo run --release -p elinor-cli --bin elinor-compare -- \
   --input-csvs test-data/sample/pred_1.csv \
   --input-csvs test-data/sample/pred_2.csv
 ```

+The output will be:

 ```
 # Alias